-Withdrawals outside of 48 hours will be refunded.
-Withdrawals inside of 48 hours will not be.
-All refunds will be assessed a $5.00 processing fee that the club gets charged for from the transaction processor.
+Withdrawals outside of ten days will be refunded.
+Withdrawals inside of ten days will not be refunded.
+That said, ALL refunds will be assessed a $10.00 processing fee that covers credit card processing fee and cost of all the headaches associated with having to rejuggle flights and tee times.
 Refunds will be issued the day after the tournament when we do our accounting.

 To widthdraw, click on the Tournament link in the navigation above.
 Find the tournament you're registered for and click on "Edit Registration" to request a refund.
 All tournament refunds will be in issued by way of your original form of payment.

 Failure to show up for a tee time will result in a $20 penalty that must be paid prior to playing in a future tournament.
 Your entry fee will be lost and added into the prize pool.

 RPGC has the following Pace of Play regulation in effect: